starga2er777/SUSTech_CS324/assignment1/report.md

 The backward process takes in `dout` as the gradients of the previous module, and calculate gradients of loss.

 ###### Class ReLU:

+The rectified linear unit (ReLU) unit activation function introduces the property of nonlinearity to a deep learning model and solves the vanishing gradients issue.